For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-What are the values that identify the University of Amsterdam (UvA)?
-What should be our strategic course and what does the future of the university as a whole look like?
-These questions form the starting point for the UvA’s University Forum.
+What are the core values of the University of Amsterdam (UvA)?
+What connects us as an academic community?
+What should our strategic course be and what does the future of the university as a whole look like?
+These types of questions are central to the UvA’s University Forum.

 Photo: Anne-Jet de Wit